VueTubeApp/VueTube/readme.md

 <img src="./resources/Plans.svg" alt="VueTube icon" height="100"/>

-- 🔍 Advanced search
+- 🔍 **Advanced search:** Sort results by date, duration, likes or any other factor.
-- 🗞️ Local watch history
+- 🗞️ **Local watch history:** Get your last viewed videos without logging in.
-- ✂️ YouTube Shorts (small videos that last anywhere from 15 to 60 seconds)
+- ✂️ **YouTube Shorts:** Small videos that last anywhere from 15 to 60 seconds.
-- 🧑 Signing in with your Google account
+- 🧑 **Signing in with your Google account**: Login to have a full experience by voting and commenting on videos and subscribing to channels.
-- 🖼️ Picture-in-Picture mode (PiP)
+- 🖼️ **Picture-in-Picture mode (PiP):** Allows you to watch videos in a floating window when using another app.
+- 🧩 **Plugins:** Install third party plugins made by community with useful features!
 - And more!

 ## Screenshots